-- New-age spiritual guru Marianne Williamson supports universal preschool and free college.
+- Best-selling author and activist Marianne Williamson supports universal preschool and free college.

 This idea aims to cover the costs associated with attending public college without requiring students to take out loans, by establishing federal matches for state spending on higher education and using those funds to fill unmet need for people pursuing degrees.